happybono/SonataSmooth/README.md

 - 1 : Slope estimation
 - 2 : Curvature / peak detection
 - 3 : Inflection diagnostics (only with sufficiently wide windows)

-#### Tips for Choosing `polyOrder`
-- `polyOrder` must be less than the window length (2 × `r` + 1) to ensure a well-posed fitting problem.
-- Increasing `polyOrder` improves flexibility but risks ringing artifacts at the boundaries.
-- Common practice is to start with `polyOrder` = 2 or 3 and adjust based on how well features are preserved versus noise reduction.
-- Always validate smoothing performance on representative signal segments before batch processing.

 #### Validation Rules
 - Window size : `windowSize = 2 × radius + 1`